SagarKapoorin/ChatBot/README.md

   - Connect Nodes: drag from a node’s right handle (source) to another node’s left handle (target)
   - Edit Nodes: click a node to open the settings panel and edit its fields
   - Save Flow: click “Save Changes” to validate and persist your flow
+  - Delete Node: click the circular delete button in a node's top-right corner
+  - Mobile/Responsive: on small screens, open the nodes panel from the header menu; if drag-and-drop is limited, tap a node in the panel to add it to the canvas

 **Validation Rules (on save)**
 - If there is more than one node in the flow, and more than one node has no incoming connection (multiple entry points), saving is blocked with: “Cannot save Flow”.